Choosing Courses to Take Abroad

 You will not receive credit at Northwestern for the following types of courses, which are deemed non-transferable:

 - Courses covering subject matter not taught in Northwestern's undergraduate curriculum (e.g., wine tasting, cooking, fashion design, etc.).

 - Some business and law courses: Since Northwestern does not offer undergraduate majors in Business or Law, taking these courses for credit abroad can be tricky.
 See the Taking Business and Law Courses Abroad page for more information.

 - Courses taken abroad on a "pass/fail" basis.

-- Duplicate courses (meaning, they duplicate courses you have already received credit for at Northwestern).
+- Duplicate courses (meaning, they duplicate courses for which you have already received credit at Northwestern).